When it comes to showing Formula 1 live in the United Kingdom, Sky F1 has become the undisputed king.

-It is usually shown on a Thursday prior to race weekend and looks in further depth at some of the stories and incidents which occurred in the aftermath of the previous race and a look ahead at what to expect from the next race on the calendar.
+It is usually shown on a Thursday before the start of a race weekend and looks in further depth at some of the stories and incidents which occurred in the aftermath of the previous race and a look ahead at what to expect from the next race on the calendar.

-Coverage of an Formula 1 race from the archives.
-It commonly corresponds to the race that is set to take place that weekend – just to get you in the mood.
+Coverage of a Formula 1 race from the archives.
+It commonly corresponds to the race set to take place that weekend – just to get you in the mood.

-Presented during pre-season testing, qualifying and race days, Ted Kravitz takes a trip down the pitlane to discuss how the session turned out for all the teams, discussing any major stories or controversies along the way and bringing the viewer some excellent behind-the-scenes stories which don’t always make the main live coverage.
+Presented during pre-season testing, qualifying and on race days, Ted Kravitz takes a trip down the pit lane to discuss how the session turned out for all the teams, discussing any major stories or controversies along the way and bringing the viewer some excellent behind-the-scenes stories which do not always make the main live coverage.

 He also grabs some interviews with any individuals of interest who are hanging around, whether they really want to or not…